Find out about CAAT Thailand Drone Registration

 How long does CAAT drone registration take?

-We also offer a Thailand drone registration service to help with this.
-We cannot speed up the approval process as it is dependent on the authorities but we will ensure all documents are submitted correctly to avoid your application being rejected.
+We also offer a Thailand drone registration service to help assist you with this.
+We cannot complete the application before you arrive as it is dependent on the authorities but we will ensure all documents are submitted correctly and that you have what you need to pass the test first time to avoid your application being rejected or delayed.

 What is CAAT?